Known-plaintext attack: History

 The usage "crib" was adapted from a slang term referring to cheating (e.g., "I cribbed my answer from your test paper").
-A "crib" originally was a literal or interlinear translation of a foreign-language text—usually a Latin or Greek text—that students might be assigned to translate from the original language.
+A "crib" originally was a literal or interlinear translation of a foreign-language text, usually a Latin or Ancient Greek text, which students might be assigned to translate from the original language.

 The idea behind a crib is that cryptologists were looking at incomprehensible ciphertext, but if they had a clue about some word or phrase that might be expected to be in the ciphertext, they would have a "wedge," a test to break into it.
 If their otherwise random attacks on the cipher managed to sometimes produce those words or (preferably) phrases, they would know they might be on the right track.
-When those words or phrases appeared, they would feed the settings they had used to reveal them back into the whole encrypted message to good effect.
+When those words or phrases appeared, they would feed the settings that they had used, which revealed them back into the whole encrypted message to good effect.

 In the case of Enigma, the German High Command was very meticulous about the overall security of the Enigma system and understood the possible problem of cribs.
 The day-to-day operators, on the other hand, were less careful.
-The Bletchley Park team would guess some of the plaintext based upon when the message was sent, and by recognizing routine operational messages.
+The Bletchley Park team would guess some of the plaintext, based upon when the message was sent and by recognizing routine operational messages.
 For instance, a daily weather report was transmitted by the Germans at the same time every day.
-Due to the regimented style of military reports, it would contain the word Wetter (German for "weather") at the same location in every message.
+The regimented style of military reports made it contain the word Wetter (German for "weather") at the same location in every message.
 (Knowing the local weather conditions helped Bletchley Park guess other parts of the plaintext as well.)
 Other operators, too, would send standard salutations or introductions.
 An officer stationed in the Qattara Depression consistently reported that he had nothing to report.
 "Heil Hitler," occurring at the end of a message, is another well-known example.

 At Bletchley Park in World War II, strenuous efforts were made to use (and even force the Germans to produce) messages with known plaintext.
-For example, when cribs were lacking, Bletchley Park would sometimes ask the Royal Air Force to "seed" a particular area in the North Sea with mines (a process that came to be known as gardening, by obvious reference).
-The Enigma messages that were soon sent out would most likely contain the name of the area or the harbour threatened by the mines.
+For example, when cribs were lacking, Bletchley Park would sometimes ask the Royal Air Force to "seed" a particular area in the North Sea with naval mines, a process that came to be known as gardening, by obvious reference.
+The Enigma messages that were soon sent out would most likely contain the name of the area or the port threatened by the mines.